A lower bound technique for triangulations of simplotopes: Summary of Results

+which is the product of $a_1$ segments, $a_2$ triangles, $a_3$ tetrahedrons, etc. Much of the paper will focus on $\Pi(s, t)$, which is the product of $s$ segments and $t$ triangles.

 Two kinds of simplotopes will receive special attention: (i) products of two simplices of any dimension and (ii) arbitrary products of segments and triangles.
-We use the notation $\Pi_{s, t}$ as an adjective to refer to any product of $s$ segments and $t$ triangles.
-For instance $\Pi(1,1,2,1,2,2,2)$ and $\Pi(2,1,2,2,1,1,2)$ are both $\Pi_{3,4}$ simplotopes, and $\Pi(1,1)$ is a $\Pi_{2,0}$ simplotope, i.e., a square.
-We let $\Pi^*_{s,t}$ as a noun to denote the specific product $\Pi(1,...,1,2,...,2)$ with $s$ segments and $t$ triangles.

 We shall obtain lower bounds for the size of a minimal triangulation by studying the associated concept of a \emph{cover}.
-Given a $d$-dimensional polytope $P$, a collection of $d$-simplices is a \emph{(simplicial) cover} of $P$ if the union of the simplices is $P$ and the vertices of each simplex are vertices of $P$.
+Given a $d$-dimensional polytope $P$, a collection of $d$-simplices is a \emph{(vertex) cover} of $P$ if the union of the simplices is $P$ and the vertices of each simplex are vertices of $P$.
+(All covers in this paper will be vertex covers, so we shall just refer to them as covers.)
 Thus a vertex triangulation is a special kind of cover of $P$.
-The following result provides the key to connect the study of covers to the study of triangulations, and it may be surprising, in light of the fact that a general triangulation of $P$ may not be a cover of $P$.
+The following result provides the key to connect the study of covers to the study of triangulations, and it may be surprising, in light of the fact that a general triangulation of $P$ is not necessarily a cover of $P$.

 \begin{theorem}[Bliss-Su] Let $P$ be a polytope.
 Let $C(P)$ be the size of the minimal cover of $P$, using only simplices spanned by the vertices of $P$.
 Let $T(P)$ be the size of a minimal triangulation of $P$, possibly using vertices that are not vertices of $P$.
 Then